Last updated on March 27th, 2023 at 08:50 pm

 Cutting The Cardboard

-- You can notch the cardboard on each corner, so that the pieces slip easily in and out of the press.
+- You can notch the cardboard pieces on each corner, so that the pieces slip easily in and out of the press.

 - I chose to notch my cardboard, as I plan to add several layers to my press, like a double decker sandwich.
 That way I can dry more flowers at the same time.